 Note that one in Vienna, VA, in 2007 vanished late in the season and moved 15 mi southwest.
 We know this simply because of the banding endeavors.

 Others in Louisiana and the Bay Coast are known to get back to similar feeder many years and how much entrancing data the banders down there produce is fantastic.
-The risk to the bird is minute and the data to be cquired is immense.
+The risk to the bird is minute and the data to be acquired is immense.
 Reach us (ebird@cornell.edu) or send a post to your nearby listserv to attempt to contact a bander in your space.

 Attracting Hummingbirds